OpenCHAMI/tutorial-2025/images.md

 ## Examples

-Let's examine two image configuration files:
+Let's examine two image configuration files.
+These example files can be found in the `image-configs` directory of this tutorial:

 ### `base.yaml`